JorisRoels/ynet/README.md

   - [VNC mitochondria dataset (target)](https://github.com/unidesigner/groundtruth-drosophila-vnc)

 ## Usage
-We provide a notebook for [Y-Net](ynet.ipynb) [1] that illustrates the usage of our methods.
-Note that the data path might be different, depending on where you downloaded the source and target data.
+We provide test scripts for Y-Net [1] that illustrates the usage of our method (both unsupervised and semi-supervised domain adaptation).
+Note that the data paths might be different, depending on where you downloaded the source and target data.
+The data volumes should be converted to PNG sequences.
+The [neuralnets](https://github.com/jorisroels/neuralnets) library contains various conversion scripts for volume data.